Product and mobile app analytics insights from industry experts

 Customer experience metrics

-This helps to break down engagement into measurable metrics, and with the assistance of session replays and heatmaps, you can access qualitative data that will help you identify areas of your app which is affecting user engagement rates.
+This helps to break down engagement into measurable metrics, and with the assistance of session replays and heatmaps, you can access qualitative data that will help you identify areas of your app that is negatively impacting user engagement rates.
 With this data in hand, product teams can develop solutions for any UI or bug issues that affect engagement, resulting in a more ‘sticky’ app

 features issue-analytics app logs (1)